frax01/project/docs/Design Document.md

 The system has four types of users, that correspond to the different roles within the Tiber Club:

 - **Member (Ragazzo)**: a kid participating in activities organized by Tiber Club.
-They are associated with an specific "level" which corresponds to their class level in school (1º to 3º Media and 1º to 5º Liceo).
+They are associated with a specific "level" which corresponds to their class level in school (1º to 3º Media and 1º to 5º Liceo).
 They should only be able to read the information and activities of their level.
 - **Parent (Genitore)**: a parent of one or more kids participating in activities organized by Tiber Club.
 They can be associated with more than one level to be able to see activities for all their kids, if they have more than one.
 They should still only be able to read the information.
 - **Tutor**: an organizer of activities in Tiber Club.
 The can be associated with more than one level if they manage activities for those levels.
 They can add, edit and delete content in the app.
 - **Administrator**: the administrator of the application.
 Can approve new accounts.
 It is independent from the other three types, meaning any of the other three types may also be administrator.